AMID Logo E-BAY Logo

 Exemption for international shipping ARTICLES CONSUMED BY IMPORTER:

-If articles are going to be put in a larger unit, then it may not be marked.
+If articles are put in a larger unit, they may not be marked.

-Example: Circuit boards from Korea go into a PC made in Taiwan.
+For example, circuit boards from Korea are used in Taiwanese PCs.
 The PC itself must be marked as Made in Korea from foreign components.

 Other exemptions:

-Procedure if Customs finds that international shipping goods are not marked or marked improperly:
+Procedure if Customs finds that international shipping goods are not marked or mismarked:

 2. Notice will be sent to the importer (CF28.
 Request for Information);

-4. The importer has 30 days to mark international shipping goods and show them to the Customs at least tone sample (1); or export it (2); or destroy (3);
+4. The importer has 30 days to mark international shipping goods and show them to the Customs at least one sample (1), export it (2), or destroy (3);

-5. Having the sample, Custom will sign the NOTICE OF REDELIVERY CF4647 and make an official release for the international shipping goods.
+5. Customs will sign the NOTICE OF REDELIVERY CF4647 with the sample and officially release the international shipping goods.

 PENALTY:

-1. If an internationally shipping product is sold after 3 weeks of recall by Customs, an ADDITIONAL 10% OF VALUE OF THE PRODUCT MUST BE PAID.
+1. If an international shipping product is sold after 3 weeks of recall by Customs, an ADDITIONAL 10% OF THE PRODUCT'S VALUE MUST BE PAID.
 THAT CAN NOT BE DONE INTENTIONALLY.
 IF IT IS OUT OF THE IMPORTER'S CONTROL ONLY.
 Proof that goods had been sold before the Customs recall must be provided.

 2. If the importer intentionally falsified a country of origin, the $5,000 FINE and 1 YEAR IN PRISON.